-Additionally you have provided the acute dose toxicity study via oral route on the target substance (OECD 423; LPT, 2003), however you acknowledge the absence of macroscopic examinations and clinical observations which you consider as essential.
+Additionally you have provided the acute dose toxicity study via oral route on the target substance (OECD 423; 2002), however you acknowledge the absence of macroscopic examinations and clinical observations which you consider as essential.
 Consequently you conclude that based on this study "it is not possible to conclude with confidence that there were no signs of corrosion in the gastrointestinal tract".
-ECHA also points out that in this study you applied corn oil as vehicle.
-No mortality, no treatment-related effects were reported and LD50 > 2000 mg/kg bw has been determined.

-ECHA considers that based on the provided information it cannot be concluded whether or not the registered substance causes local toxicity in the gastrointestinal tract after acute and/or repeated oral administration.
+ECHA considers that based on the available data/information provided it cannot be concluded whether or not the registered substance causes local toxicity in the gastrointestinal tract after acute and/or repeated oral administration.